 REFLECT: In your life right now, where are you "between a rock and a hard place," caught in the middle of a situation that you have no control over?
-How many times has God intervened to prevent something terrible from happening to you?
-Or for something that we would regret for the rest of our lives?
 In such dilemmas, how does your faith in God affect how you decide?
 Is the LORD obligated to step in and save us from results of our own sinful decisions?
 Do we reap what we sow?
 How would David reap what he had sown in the years to come?